hassanshaikley/demo/README.md

 ## :four: Comments

+- :chart_with_upwards_trend: The first thing I ever programmed was a CLI like this in Visual Basic in middle school
-- It doesn't use babel because I don't want a build step for simplicities sake.
-Normally I would use it just for the import/export syntax.
+- :hourglass: It doesn't use babel because I don't want a build step for simplicities sake
-- If you have any feedback I would honestly love to hear it. :smile:
+- :smile: If you have any feedback I would honestly love to hear it

 ## :five: Outro